kuwabarahiroshi/joo/README.markdown

 =======
 This is a simple class declaration function in JavaScript.
 Classes defined with this function behave exactly as same as normal JavaScript constructor functions.
-This program aims to work just like a syntax sugar to easily declare Classes, its inheritance, Mix-ins, etc. without any dependencies on other libraries or any conflicts with them.
+This program aims to be as just a syntax sugar to easily declare Classes, its inheritance, Mix-ins, namespace, statics etc. without any dependencies on other libraries nor any conflicts with them.

 **Table of contents**